Dynamic Network Prediction: Senate Bills 2003-2016

 \subsection{Goodness-of-Fit}

 \citet{hanneke2010discrete} proposed an extension of the approach by \citet{hunter2008goodness} to evaluate goodness-of-fit heuristically; we use their method to assess the fit of the predicted networks. \citet{hunter2008goodness} and \citet{hanneke2010discrete} used the same networks to build a model and assess its fit.
+The general approach is to compare values of network properties that were not included in the model between the true and model-generated networks; this approach can be sensitive to the network properties chosen as there is no set of ``basis" network properties that can guarantee that one has identified the complete set of essential properties.
+This approach shares similarities with the network classification method by \citet{airoldi2011network}.
+We visually inspect the differences, but statistical tests can be applied, such as a Chi-squared test if the values can be binned.
 As our focus is on forecasting networks, there are challenges in assessing goodness-of-fit.
 In our analysis, however, the predicted $114^{th}$ Senate sponsorship networks are actually fully observed, but were excluded from our modeling; therefore, we are able to base our GOF on a comparison of the true networks to those we predicted.
 We consider the approach particularly useful since poor fit can arise from either 1) important essential network properties that are missing in the model or 2) a network structure of the $114^{th}$ Senate that is fundamentally different from the previous Senates.

 Figure \ref{Senate_Bill_Mixing_GOF} shows the values of four additional network properties that were not explicitly modeled: number of triangles ($T(g)$), number of 2-stars ($S_2(g)$), number of 3-stars ($S_3(g)$), and alternating k-stars ($AK(g)$).
 The expressions for these four network properties are: